malcprentice/malcprentice.github.io/0-source/Class - Online 4.md

 # Homework C - Project Homework 2
 Go to [[Projects - write an essay about ethical consumption]]
 * Do "Project Homework 2 - choose a topic"
+** Don't worry!
+** You are not researhcing the whole essay!
+** Just do enough research to decide if it is a good topic or not.
 * Submit _step 6_ results by email.
 ** [[Study Skills - write a well formatted email]] - homework code is "C4" ** Three sentences ("I chose TOPIC.
 TOPIC is a kind of...
 It causes three problems - 1, 2, and 3.
 I found 3 solutions so far - 1, 2, and 3.)